Man charged with 2 slayings in infamous Australian cold case

 Over the years, hundreds of police officers tried and failed to crack the case.
 Authorities offered hefty cash rewards for information, took DNA samples from 2,000 Perth taxi drivers and even recruited a convicted Perth serial killer, David Birnie, for his insight.

-Finally, on Friday, police charged a 48-year-old man with murder in the deaths of Rimmer and Glennon, and with the sexual assault of two other young women, Western Australia Police Commissioner Karl O’Callaghan told reporters in Perth.
-He did not elaborate on what led them to the man, and did not release his name.
+Finally, on Friday, police charged 48-year-old Bradley Robert Edwards with murder in the deaths of Rimmer and Glennon, and with the sexual assault of two other young women.
+Police did not elaborate on what led them to Edwards.

 Most Read Stories